 Carter Stewart is responsible for identifying and supporting DRK Entrepreneurs.
-Carter currently serves on the boards of DRK portfolio organizations Advance Peace, Power of Two, Justice Rapid Response and Measures for Justice.
+Carter currently serves on the boards of DRK portfolio organizations Advance Peace, Power of Two, Justice Rapid Response, Measures for Justice and The Common Market.

 Prior to joining DRK, Carter served as the presidentially-appointed United States Attorney for the Southern District of Ohio.
 In this role, he was responsible for prosecuting federal crime in a district which included Columbus, Cincinnati and Dayton.
 Carter emphasized deterrence, crime prevention and alternatives to incarceration in his work.
 He created the district’s first community outreach position and established a community leadership committee geared towards building trust and improving communication between the public and law enforcement.
 He created the district’s first diversion program to allow individuals a means of avoiding a felony record while still being held accountable for their wrong-doing.